redtreevole/Foss2020Team6project/DataManagementPlan.md

 ##  IV Policies and Provisions for re-use, re-distribution

-It is unlikely that there will be significant interest in the product of this project outside of the authors.
+The products available under the terms of the MIT license

 ##  V  Plans For Archiving and Preservation of Access